 d/ footnote references to books or other sources in non-western-European languages should give the original title (transliterated as necessary), followed by an English translation of the title in square brackets.

 7) P&P Viewpoints: we now welcome submissions of pieces specifically intended for consideration as a Viewpoint.
 Viewpoints should seek to provoke or advance debate, to open up new questions, to define the state or direction of a particular field, to shape trends in historiography at a more general level — always in a way that is comprehensible to non-specialists.
 They might be relatively specific/substantive with respective to area and period or more theoretical.

 Viewpoint articles would generally have a less formal character than journal articles.
 The scholarly apparatus of research articles need not be applied so rigorously: polemic could have a place, there might be less need for careful nuance or qualification, or for comprehensiveness of coverage, footnoting could be light, and style could be more individual.

 Viewpoint pieces could be flexible in form.
 Two people (or more) might wish to collaborate on an exchange of views.
 (We think the difference between such exchanges and our Debates would be that they would not focus on one article).
 We are flexible in relation to length, as noted above, but our preference is for Viewpoint pieces which are shorter than articles so that they stand apart.

 8) We also welcome submissions of Review Articles, covering one or more important recent publications.
 As with other articles, it is important that Review Articles appeal and are accessible to the non-specialist as well as the specialist.
 We prefer Review Articles which supply a view of the state of the field as well as a review of the specific works in question.

-9) Our preference is for submissions to be made via our online submission website.
+9) Please make submissions to be via our online submission website.
 Articles should be submitted according to the instructions for online manuscript submission.